Mission: Impossible – Dead Reckoning Part One: Box office

 Mission: Impossible – Dead Reckoning Part One grossed $172.6 million in the United States and Canada, and $398.5 million in other territories, for a worldwide total of $571.1 million.
 Variety reported that given the film's massive budget, it would "likely not turn a profit" in its theatrical run, later estimating that it would lose the studio around $100 million if it did not cross $600 million worldwide.
 The film was described as a box-office disappointment.
 Paramount received a total of £57 million ($71 million) in COVID-19 insurance payouts related to the film from Swiss insurer Chubb.

 In the United States and Canada, Dead Reckoning Part One was initially projected to gross around $90 million from 4,327 theaters over its first five days, as well as another $160 million from 70 international territories, for a five-day worldwide debut of around $250 million.
 The film made $15.5 million on its first day (including $7 million from Tuesday-night preview screenings) and $8.3 million on its second.
 After making $16.7 million on Friday, weekend and five-day estimates were lowered to $54 million and $78 million, respectively.
 The film went on to debut to $54.7 million in its opening weekend and a total of $78.5 million over its first five days, just behind Mission: Impossible 2s $78.8 million in 2000.
 While the film fell short of expectations after it "turned out a much lower opening weekend than expected", Deadline Hollywood noted that unlike Indiana Jones and the Dial of Destiny (2023), another near-three-hour film that cost around $300 million and opened to $84 million over its first five days, Dead Reckoning Part One benefitted from better critic and audience scores.
 Despite that, the film dropped 65% to $19.4 million in its second weekend, finishing fourth behind newcomers Barbie and Oppenheimer and holdover Sound of Freedom.
 At the time, it had the biggest second weekend decline of any Mission: Impossible film, breaking the previous record held by Mission: Impossible 2.

-It made $10.6 million in its third weekend and $6.7 million in its fourth, finishing in fifth and seventh place, respectively.
+It made $10.6 million in its third weekend and $6.7 million in its fourth, finishing in fifth and seventh place.
 After finishing its box office run, it became the second-lowest-grossing installment of the franchise domestically, only behind the $134 million gross from Mission: Impossible III (2006).